Homepage > Education and Learning > Schools > Find a School > School Search

 As an inclusive school, we have a wide range of facilities and equipment to support children with SEND.
 Should specific equipment be needed, the school will look at supplying these through the SEND budget.
 However, should this not be possible, we will contact outside agencies who provide equipment on a loan basis.

 Monitoring of progress takes place on a day-to-day basis by class teachers, as they are best placed to identify where progress is falling or excelling.
-For learners with the most significant needs, regular contact with families may take place if appropriate either through conversation at the end of the school day, through a home-school diary or through daily emails.
+For learners with the most significant needs, regular contact with families may take place if appropriate, either through conversation at the end of the school day, through a home-school diary or through regular emails.

-School data in terms of pupil progress is collected on a half termly basis to track the attainment and progress of all pupils.
+school data in terms of pupil progress is collected on a half termly basis to track the attainment and progress of all pupils.
 Progress towards the identified outcomes will be shared with parents termly through the school reporting system and Parent Consultation meetings.
 For children with a Pupil Passport, three meetings are held through the year to discuss children’s needs, targets and progress.
-During these meetings, class teachers will discuss a plan for learning for the child for the next term, taking into consideration the child's previous attainment and progress.
+During these meetings, a review of previous targets will be shared, along with a plan for learning for the child for the next term, taking into consideration the child's previous attainment and progress.

 The progress of children with an Education Health and Care Plan is formally reviewed at an Annual Review with all adults involved with the child’s education in attendance.